 Greet visitors who enter the building and ask their purpose.

-Be familiar with the location of first aid equipment.
+Familiarize yourself with the location of first aid equipment.

-Do not enter the building during non-operation hours unless you have permission.
+Do not enter the building outside normal operating hours unless you have permission from the Director.

-Closing staff will fully check the building for closed locked doors and windows.
+Closing staff will fully check the building to ensure doors and windows and locked.

-Each person who has a key will not allow others to use the key without permission.
+Each person who has a key will not allow others to use the key without permission from the Director.

 Responsible for Addendum E- Safety-Playground- Classroom and Hallway.